 - 1. All inmates, during intake, will receive orientation explaining the facility zero-tolerance policy regarding sexual abuse and sexual harassment and how to report incidents or suspicions of sexual abuse or sexual harassment. - 2.
-A sexual assault awareness pamphlet is provided to each inmate in the inmate's property bag during dress out with information on self- protection and prevention techniques, treatment and counseling, and reporting methods. - 3.
-Posters containing sexual assault awareness and reporting information are posted in the intake vestibule, the finge rprint room, ACR, classrooms, Video Court room and agency hallways. - 4.
-An informational video, containing PREA information plays twice a day on the housing unit televisions.
-(1000 & 2200) - 5.
-Inmate PREA education is available in accessible formats for all inmates including those who are: - a.
-Limited English proficient. b.
-Deaf. c.
-Visually impaired. d.
-Otherwise disabled. e.
-Limited in their reading skills. - 6.
-The agency ensures that key information about PREA and ways to prevent and report sexual assault is continuously and readily available or visible through posters, Inmate Handbook, or other written formats available on the inmate kiosk.
+A sexual assault awareness pamphlet is provided to each inmate in the inmate's property bag during dress out with information on self-protection and prevention techniques, treatment and counseling, and reporting methods. - 3.
+Posters containing sexual assault awareness and reporting information are posted in the intake vestibule, the fingerprint room, ACR, Medical, classrooms, Video Court room and facility hallways. - 4.
+An informational video containing PREA information plays twice a day on the housing unit television (1000 & 2200) - 5.
+Inmate PREA education is available in accessible formats for all inmates including those who are:

+a.
+Limited English b.
+Deaf c.
+Visually impaired d.
+Otherwise disabled e.
+Limited in their proficiency reading skills

+6. The agency ensures that key information about PREA and ways to prevent and report sexual assault is continuously and readily available or visible through posters, Inmate Handbook, or other written formats available on the inmate kiosk.

-SEXUAL ABUSE REPORTING
+SEXUAL ABUSE REPORTING: